dividedmind/statistics-done-wrong/pseudoreplication.rst

 Unfortunately, the statistical test used requires the five points to be independent, whereas for most women, the date one period starts is related strongly to the date the next starts.
-The five samples weren't independent, and so we only thought our experiment could have pseudoreplication because we believed a pseudoreplicated study.\ :cite:p:`Yang:2006wf,Schank:2009fo`
+If the women started the study synchronized by luck, they will remain roughly synchronized for the rest of the study, and five samples are no better than one.
+The five samples weren't independent, and so we only thought our experiment could have pseudoreplication because we believed a pseudoreplicated study.\
+:cite:p:`Yang:2006wf,Schank:2009fo`

 Similar problems exist with other studies claiming that small furry mammals synchronize their estrous cycles, and subsequent research using corrected